HMS Growler (1804)

-HMS Growler was a Archer-class gun-brig built for the British Royal Navy and launched in 1804.
+HMS Growler was an Archer-class gun-brig built for the British Royal Navy and launched in 1804.
 She captured several French privateers and one Danish privateer, and took part in two actions that earned her crew the Naval General Service Medal (NGSM).
 She was sold in 1815.

 Career

 Lieutenant James Rose commissioned Growler in August 1804.

 On 15 February 1805 Growler took in to Falmouth the French gunbrig No.193 that Growler had captured after an engagement of an hour-and-a-half.
 Transport No.193 was one of a squadron of brand new vessels bound for Brest from Bayonne and was armed with two long 24-pounder guns, one 18-pounder, and four swivel guns.
 She was one of four gunbrigs of the same class on their way from Bayonne to Brest when captured.
 She had a crew of 15 seamen under the command of an enseigne de vaisseau, and 34 soldiers under the command of an Army captain.

 On 25 March Growler was off the Penmarks when she observed 15 French gunboats sailing along the shore.
 Growler was able to capture the two farthest from the shore.
 These were the transport pinnaces No.443, with 15 men aboard, and No.450, with 13 men on board.
 The remaining 13 gunboats took shelter under the Penmarks, which prevented Rose from capturing more.

 On 19 May Growler captured the chasse maree Maria Victoire.

 On 12 November Growler brought Goede Verwagting into Dartmouth.
 She had been sailing from Rotterdam when Growler detained her.

 On 28 January 1806 Growler, under the command of Lieutenant Thomas Nesbitt, was in company with Attack off Brest.
 They sighted two luggers and Growler captured one.
 The prize was the French privateer lugger Voltiguer, of six 9-pounder guns (though pierced for 14 guns), and 66 men.
 She was one day out of Saint-Malo and had not captured anything.

 From her the British learned that the other lugger was also a French privateer and Attack set out in pursuit.
 After a nine-hour, circular chase Attack succeeded in capturing Sorcier, of 14 guns and 60 men under the command of Guillaume Francoise Neele.

 Sorciere and Voltigier arrived at Plymouth on 1 February.